Do You Really Need an Attorney?

 In a perfect world, if you did not do the crime, the State should not be able to convict you.
 But, as shown by the recent instances of people being exonerated thanks to DNA evidence – innocent people get convicted all the time.
 Competent legal representation can prevent a wrongful conviction from happening to you.
 If you did do the crime it is just as crucial that you hire an attorney.
 First, we will make sure that the police and the State followed Constitutional procedures.
 If they convict you when your Constitutional rights were violated, our justice system fails.
 Second, if you decide to plead guilty, we should be able to work out a favorable plea bargain with the prosecutor.

 At Least Try to Consult with a Good Local Criminal Lawyer.
-Bottom Line - Texas criminal laws are nuanced and complicated, and having a criminal record can ruin your life in more ways than one.
+Bottom Line – Texas criminal laws are nuanced and complicated, and having a criminal record or warrants in Dallas or elsewhere can ruin your life in more ways than one.
 Not only will your job opportunities be limited, but you may also lose your right to rent an apartment, receive financial aid, own a gun, or even drive a car.
 With so much at stake, you owe it to yourself to at least consult with a reputable criminal defense attorney who may be able to get your charges dismissed our resolved in a way that doesn’t show a conviction on your criminal record.

 TIPS FOR CHOOSING THE RIGHT CRIMINAL DEFENSE LAWYER